ESA-VirES/WebClient-Framework/readme.md

 0. Start the [Grunt](http://gruntjs.com/) development server:

     ```
-    npm run server
+    npm run start
     ```

     this should automatically open a the client on your default web browser, if not point your browser to localhost:9000.

     If you managed to reach this the last step you can start to hack the code.
     The development server by grunt watches for saved changes in the code and will update the page automatically.

 ## How to deploy the code on a server